finos/morphir/docs/users-guide/README.md

 # Morphir Users' Guide

 Morphir's core purpose is to collect and store the vital business logic of an application.
-To fulfull that goal, Morphir provides tools to write business logic, visualize and interac with it, and use it to generate useful things.
+To fulfill that goal, Morphir provides tools to write business logic, visualize and interact with it, and use it to generate useful things.

 ## Who this Guide Designed For

 This guide is for business users, analysts, and developers who want to use Morphir to tap the potential in their business logic.

 ## Content

 1. [Getting Setup](#)
     1. [Installation](installation.md)
     1. [Editor Setup](editor_setup.md)